Published:

 OSS Strategy

-Open Source Software (OSS) is today the primary site of technological innovation.
+Open Source Software (OSS) is today a major driver of technological innovation.
 A professional OSS strategy uses this ecosystem not merely as a consumer, but participates actively in shaping it.
 This secures influence over roadmaps, increases security, and strengthens the employer brand.

-Innovation through openness means solving commodity problems together with the global community, freeing up your own resources for the actual business value.
+Innovation through openness means solving commodity problems together with the global community, freeing up in-house resources for the actual business value.

 Anti-Patterns: The Passive Consumer Role

-- Strategic Blindness: You rely on an important library but realise too late that its development has been discontinued or is moving in an unfavorable direction.
+• Strategic Blindness: Relying on an important library and realising too late that its development has been discontinued or is moving in an unfavorable direction.

 The Strategic Contribution

-- Upstream First: Every improvement to an OSS component you use is offered primarily to the original project.
-This minimises your own maintenance costs.
+1. Upstream First: Every improvement to an OSS component in use is offered primarily to the original project.
+This minimises in-house maintenance costs.

-- Sponsorship: Targeted financial support for critical open-source projects on which your own infrastructure depends.
+3. Sponsorship: Targeted financial support for critical open-source projects on which the organisation's own infrastructure depends.

-- Community Management: Active dialogue with the developers and users of the projects that matter to your organisation.
+5. Community Management: Active dialogue with the developers and users of the projects that matter to the organisation.

 The Advantage: Innovation Speed